Pithikos/bootchain/README.md

                         finished.
 Omitting this, will execute the whole script without waiting for the next bootstrap.

+                        If you use this function don't include any of the below in your bootstrap code:
+                              * trap on EXIT pseudosignal
+                              * use SIGCONT signal

 export_var NAME VALUE   Similar to BASH' export.
 This function will set
                         a variable to be inherited to ALL sub-bootstraps.
 ````